juseg/alps/articles/erosion/response-referee1.md

 > hardly used more than 2 references throughout the MS and there are also high
 > variety of glacial landforms in other mt ranges as you mentioned).

+We agree the references are not directly relevant.
+The citation was reduced to the latest reference by Penck (1905) and moved within the sentence to clarify that it is specific to the Alps.

 > Line 33 I think that’s not very easy to understand what landform you refer
 > to?
 The “periglacial blockfields topped by glacial erratic boulders” (Wirsig
 > et al., 2018)?
 Eventually be more precise on this would help readers.

+Agreed.
+"Characteristic landform preservation" was replaced with "preserved periglacial blockfields".

 > Line 101 Could be misleading as (glacial and periglacial) cirque erosion
 > processes are not really covered by any glacial erosion law discussed here
 > (or any other I am aware of, Sanders et al., 2012).

+Thank you for pointing out this study.
+The lack of cirque erosion processes was acknowledged and the reference added in this sentence, as well as in the relevant part of the discussion on the age of the glacial landscape.

 > Line 116  ..while much OF the intra-montane..

+Corrected.

 > Line 127 Higher precipitation increases ice flux and thus erosion, I guess?
 > Would eventually helpful to mention (even though it might be referred in
 > Seguinot et al., 2018).

+Indeed.
+The increase in ice discharge was made explicit.

 > Line 140 Can you be more precise what you mean by realistic?
 You mean because
 > of the localized pattern?
 Maybe I am wrong but shouldn’t the erosion